dsliwka/EEMP2022/README.md

-## Empirical Evaluation of Management Practices I
+## Empirical Evaluation of Management Practices

 ### University of Cologne